things i've done.

 The account names depend on the company's industry and accounting method.
 They aren't standardized per se, but they should follow a conventional format.
 Accountants and tax authorities expect this.

 The first step, shown above, is to review account types and detail types.
 We want to make sure these categories make sense to an accountant.
 The machine learning model first looks at the account name and transactions.
 It predicts the correct account type and detail type.
 Then, based on its confidence level, it recommends actions the accountant can take.
-For accounts where it's less certain, it requires explicit categorization from the accountant.
-These categorizations feed back into the model to improve it.
+The categorizations that result feed back into the model to improve it.

 Accountants can also see transactions in the account if they need more context: